bsciretti/py10x-engine/README.md

 * The /# writes a blank line
 ### Register functions
 Registers are like variables.
 Operation are beetween the main register (A and M) and a given register.
 Differently from Programma 101 the M register is not implied where there is no register in the command.
-* The >< exchanges the A register with the given register
+* The >< exchanges the A register with the given register.
+Attention, if you are working on a splitted register you should werite a space beetween the register name and the operation.
+For example: "B/ ><" it's ok, "B/><" no.
 * The ! puts M in the given register
 * The ^ puts the given register in A